RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 AllowedIPs = 10.1.10.2/32  # The IP and mask the client should be assigned
 ```

 Yes, that's really it!
-This isn't just a simple config, Wireguard just has a super simple configuration!
+This isn't just a simple config, WireGuard just has a super simple configuration!

 #### Client configuration